- What’s a “listening room”?

 It’s a place where people come to be immersed in what’s happening on the stage.

-Talking or being loud or otherwise disruptive during a performance or presentation is disrespectful to the artist and the rest of the audience, and it will earn glares and shushes.
+Talking or being loud or otherwise disruptive during a performance or presentation is disrespectful to the rest of the audience and the artist, and will earn glares and shushes.
 Do send a gentle shush at anybody who needs it — and if you get a gentle shush, gently shush.
 People usually aren’t problem-causers on purpose.

-This kind of deep engagement isn’t for everybody.
+This kind of thing isn’t for everybody.
 Some people are happier in a bar scene, and that’s OK.
 There are bars within easy walking distance.

-This isn’t to suggest that we’re a bunch of dour schoolmarms.
+We’re not a bunch of dour schoolmarms though.
 Reward a performance with great exuberance, absolutely!
-Was that solo outstanding? — yes, cheer like crazy!
+Was that solo outstanding? — cheer like crazy!
 Was that joke funny?
 Laugh your head off!
 (Was that joke lame?
 Groan long and loud.)
 Band wants you to clap along, sing along?
 Go for it with gusto, even if you’re off-tempo and out of tune.

-But in general, keep in mind that with only one exception the world consists of other people, and you’re not who they came to listen to.
+But in general, you’re not who everybody came to listen to.

 How do I get tickets?

-All sales are final… but if a show gets cancelled due to weather or illness, we’ll offer refunds or a carry-over to the new date if the show has been rescheduled.
+All sales are final, but if a show gets cancelled or postponed, we’ll offer refunds or a carry-over to the new date or a comparable substitute show at your preference.

 Do we take credit cards at the door?
 We don’t.
 Cash preferred, check if need be.

-A note on the topic of ticket costs and suggested entry-donation amounts: We work with the artists in setting those to 1) keep the prices as low as possible, and 2) try to compensate them reasonably, which they deserve.
+We work with the artists to set ticket prices or suggested donation amounts to 1) keep the prices as low as possible, and 2) try to compensate them reasonably, which they deserve.
+All workers deserve fair pay for their work.
+All artists are workers.

 How do I reserve seats?